jva91/docker-laravel-mix/README.md

 ## Usage

-To start this setup `docker-compose up -d` this starts all the containers.
+To start this setup `docker-compose up -d`, this starts all the containers.
 For Linux and Mac be sure the files in docker/init-scripts have rights to execute.
 This rights need to be set on the host.

 The app and node container contains a entrypoint, this calls an bash script to startup the container.